If you continue, you’ll leave Aetna®. Other websites may have different terms and privacy practices.

 You can find a doctor, provider or facility using our online directories.

 You can usually save more money by visiting an in-network provider.
 Some plans may require you to visit an in-network provider to be covered.
-Go to your plan page to learn about cost differences between in-network and out-of-network providers.
+Other plans allow you to see out-of-network providers as well, but you usually have to pay more for care when going out of network.

 In general, you should an emergency room for life-threatening or severe injury or illness.
 For moderate to serious injury or illness or when a visit to your primary doctor is unavailable, visit an urgent care center.